arqalite/fire-king-guide/CONTRIBUTING.md

 ### File an issue (or reach out to a team member)

-We strongly recommend you reach out to us, either by filing an issue here, or on Discord.
+We strongly recommend you reach out to us, either by filing an issue here, or on Discord, in `#guide-link-channel`.

-We don't want you to waste time working on something only to find out it doesn't fit our vision for project, so talking to us is the best way of knowing if your contribution will be accepted or not.
+We don't want you to waste time working on something only to find out it doesn't fit our vision for the project, so talking to us is the best way of knowing if your contribution will be accepted or not.

 ### Working with the repository